Fir3atWillBA/OOD_AE2_Project/README.md

 ### Instructions

-Use of the calculator is self-explanatory; use the binary operation button between real numbers and press the equals button to produce the result of the desired calculation, just like any normal calculator.
+Use of the calculator is self-explanatory; use any binary operation button (e.g., "+") between desired real numbers and press the equals button to produce the result of the desired calculation, just like any normal calculator.

 ## Design Brief:
 The project follows the *Waterfall* Systems Development Life Cycle, a linear approach to software development that completes important components in successive stages.
 As will be evident upon examining the code, the object-oriented design is modeled after a Model-View-Control architecture.